silvanazdravevska/Project1-Microsoft-Azure-Nanodegree/README.md

     }
 )

 Early Stopping Policy used is BanditPolicy.
 It defines an early termination policy based on slack criteria, and a frequency and delay interval for evaluation.
+Benefits from BanditPolicy: it is conceptually simple, it improves computational efficiency, it terminates runs where the primary metric is not within the specified slack factor/slack amount compared to the best performing run.

 policy = BanditPolicy(evaluation_interval=2, slack_factor=0.1)

 ## AutoML
+Using the AutoML, VotingEnsemble model performed the best with the accuracy of 91.61%.
+The experiment type is classification.
+Cross-validation=2; the metrics are calculated with the average of the 2 validation metrics.
 The Automl Config:

 automl_config = AutoMLConfig(